jongoodnow/gitime/docs/index.rst

 Installation
 ------------

-Gitime has full support on Linux and Windows, but is currently untested on Mac.
+Gitime can run on Linux, Windows, and Mac.

 You'll only need two things installed to use gitime: